|

 knowledge of the Word over time as he applies himself to

 study.
-The Word of God is received into one’s saved human
+The Word of God is received into his saved human spirit;

-spirit; and, within this process, the Holy Spirit take the Word and
+and, within this process, the Holy Spirit takes the Word and leads

-are correct ways to look upon and study Scripture that will
+there are correct ways to look upon and study Scripture that

-pay huge dividends.
-And that’s what this book, The Study of
+will pay huge dividends.
+And thats what this book, The Study of

 Scripture, is mainly about.

-perspective throughout his life and not really learn that much about
+incorrect perspective throughout his life and not really learn that

-it.
-On the other hand, a person can study Scripture from a correct
+much about it.
+On the other hand, a person can study Scripture from

 For example, one MUST understand that

-God divides mankind as He does (Jews, Gentiles, and Christians), or
+why God divides mankind as He does (Jews, Gentiles, and Christians),

 divisions of mankind, becomes fundamental and primary with respect